-Cleric Calls On Nigerians To Pray For Buhari - Nigeria Today
+Cleric calls on Nigerians to pray for Buhari - Nigeria Today

 Adeniyi, however, urged leaders to always have the fear of God in their actions toward the led and make it a duty to serve the people.

-The post Cleric Calls On Nigerians To Pray For Buhari appeared first on leadership.ng.
+The post Cleric calls on Nigerians to pray for Buhari appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share